 A customer interview is a qualitative research method where businesses interact directly with potential customers, paying customers, or prospective customers to understand their experiences, expectations, and pain points.

-Unlike general interviews, customer interviews focus on obtaining valuable insights about how users interact with a product or service, their needs, and potential solutions to improve their experience.
+Unlike general interviews, customer interviews focus on gathering valuable insights into how users interact with a product or service, their needs, and potential solutions to enhance their experience.

 Why Customer Interviews Matter in Usability Testing?